amranjini/Questions/README.md

 Different SQL joins like inner, outer, left etc.

 Topics like Rest APIs, Spring boot and java 8 features, annotations, rest template etc

+how image is uploaded in spring.

+how to store images in DB

+self join.

+How do you retrieve data from DB.